Updated: August 6, 2024

 Information

-Use the information semantic color if:
+Use the “Information” state if:

 • You want to draw attention to a control for an important purpose, such as visualizing the recommendations from intelligent systems in input fields.